 Soy can be a very controversial topic—is it safe?
 Is it not safe?
-And how about when we look specifically at hormones, even more specifically, women in pre, peri- or post menopause.
+And how about when we look specifically at soy and female hormones, even more specifically, women in pre, peri- or post menopause.
 Can these individuals have soy?
 Should they avoid it?

 You’ve likely heard both sides of the story, and so we’d like to take a deep dive into soy and debunk some of the misconceptions about it, and also add to truths.
 You may be surprised to learn that, when quality soy is ingested, it can actually be beneficial in more ways than one.

 Before getting to the benefits of soy, let’s break things down: soy contains phytoestrogens, plant compounds that occur naturally in plants that can mimic the effects of estrogen in the body.
 This is where a lot of the confusion comes in: Estrogen is naturally produced in the ovaries in women and the testes in men; phytoestrogens are produced naturally in plants.
 While some people fear that eating soy (and therefore phytoestrogens) will increase their estrogen levels, phytoestrogens don’t work in the same way.

 Phytoestrogens behave differently than estrogen.
 This can be dependent on the environment (ie what reproductive stage the female is in), metabolism, the type of soy consumed, and the quantity of soy consumed.
 Phytoestrogens actually bind to the estrogen receptors, but not as strongly as estrogen.
 This can trick the body into thinking there is estrogen, and can potentially block estradiol, which makes them anti-estrogens.

 As is in all cases, individuals are just that: individuals; the way each of our bodies behave is different from others.
 It is important to take into account factors such as thyroid issues, history of breast cancer, age and stage of reproductive years, etc. This should be considered and discussed with your healthcare provider.